 - In Old Man's War it is mentioned that an alien race did this to a human colony they conquered.

-- Sort of subverted in "Assimilating Our Culture, That's What They're Doing" by Larry Niven.
+- Subverted in the Draco's Tavern short story "Assimilating Our Culture, That's What They're Doing".
 The alien race in that story enjoys eating humans and other sentient species, but is horrified at the very idea of taking sentient life.
 So they grow human bodies without functional brains in vats and then eat them.

-- And then there's Niven's "Bordered In Black", which strongly implies that a very humanlike population on another planet was being maintained for food by unknown aliens.
+- In Niven's "Bordered in Black", which strongly implies that a very humanlike population on another planet was being maintained for food by unknown aliens.

 - In The Court Of The Air, an ancient civilization of cannibalistic demon-worshippers got around the inconvenience of keeping their victims-to-be confined on People Farms by mutating them into Plant People.
 They were still sentient and aware of their fate, and still bled when devoured, but were rooted to the spot and powerless to escape.